DataFire/Integrations/integrations/generated/vocadb/README.md

   * since `integer`: Allow only entries that have been created at most this many hours ago.
 By default there is no filtering.
   * minScore `integer`: Minimum rating score.
 Optional.
   * userCollectionId `integer`: Filter by user's rated songs.
 By default there is no filtering.
+  * releaseEventId `integer`: Filter by release event.
+By default there is no filtering.
   * status `string` (values: Draft, Finished, Approved, Locked): Filter by entry status (optional).
   * advancedFilters `array`: List of advanced filters (optional).
   * start `integer`: First item to be retrieved (optional, defaults to 0).